Boys' Brigade: Merger with Boys' Life Brigade, 1926

-In October 1926 The Boys' Brigade united with The Boys' Life Brigade.
-The merger also prompted the abandonment of dummy drill rifles that had been used in The Boys' Brigade, due to the Life Brigade's objection to use of weapons or their representations.
-The Junior organisation of the Boys' Brigade prior to 1926 was called 'The Boy Reserves' but after amalgamation the juniors were called 'The Life Boys'.
+In October 1926, The BB united with The Boys' Life Brigade.
+The Boys' Life Brigade was formed in 1899, as a pacifist alternative to the BB, by the National Sunday School Union and was strongest amongst non-conformist churches.
+It substituted first aid drill for the military and weapons drill used in the BB.
+The merger prompted the abandonment of weapons and dummy drill rifles that had been used in the BB, due to the Life Brigade's objections to use of weapons or their representations.
+The BB anchor badge was altered to include a red cross of the Boys' Life Brigade.

+Prior to the amalgamation in 1926, the junior organisation of the BB was called 'The Boy Reserves'.
+After amalgamation, the juniors were called 'The Life Boys'.
 The name came from the fact that the junior reserve of The Boys' Life Brigade had been known as 'Lifeboys' (all one word).
-The Life Boys remained as the 'Junior Reserve of The Boys' Brigade until 1966 when the name was changed to 'The Junior Section'.
+The Life Boys remained as the 'Junior Reserve of the BB until 1966, when the name was changed to 'The Junior Section'.

-The Boys' Life Brigade (1899) was one of many similar movements formed following the formation of The Boys' Brigade.
-The BLB was formed by the National Sunday School Union (Pacifist) and was strongest amongst non-conformist churches.
-It substituted first aid drill for the military and weapons drill used in The Boys' Brigade.
-Others organisations similar to The Boys' Brigade included the Church Lads' Brigade (1891, Anglican) and London Diocesan Lads' Brigade (Anglican), the Catholic Boys' Brigade (1894) and the Jewish Lads' Brigade (1895).
-There were many more smaller Brigades in other denominations and even some in individual churches.